mistryyash/RBC-Innovation-Challenge/README.md

         - Add to cache if it wasn't there
     - Get the current interaction data between the users
     - Update the count/create any users not currently in the database
-- To porcess slash requests
+- To process slash requests
     - Get the ID of the person who is trying to be found and the user
     - Run traversal on database
     - Find best connection